-JP Morgan's Ultimate Guide To The Markets And The Economy

-The US economy is entering 2105 with a nice tailwind: last quarter saw GDP growth rocket to an 11-year high as the US dollar strengthened and the S&P 500 surged to an all-time high.

-But international markets are in rougher shape as Europe battles sluggish growth, Japan struggles with low inflation, and emerging market face major deceleration.
+JP MORGAN'S ULTIMATE GUIDE TO THE MARKETS AND THE ECONOMY

+This all came with the Federal Reserve tapering back its monthly asset purchase program to $US75 billion.
+And this came on the back of improving economic conditions in the U.S.

+Considering all of this, 2014 promises to be an interesting year in the U.S. and abroad.
+The emerging markets could be particularly volatile as the year is dotted with political landmines.

-JP Morgan Asset Management’s David Kelly and team have published their Q1 presentation on the state of the markets and the economy.
+To help navigate all of these considerations, David Kelly and the market strategy team at JP Morgan Asset Management just released their Q1 presentation on the state of the markets and the economy.

-Through 64 slides, packed with charts and graphics, they provide snapshots of stocks, bonds, and the economy — both in the U.S. and abroad.

-Thanks to JPMorgan Asset Management for giving us permission to feature this presentation.
+Note: Thanks to J.P.
+Morgan Asset Management for giving us permission to feature this presentation.

 Business Insider Emails & Alerts